 Learn how to tailor your teachings for different cultures, needs and abilities.
 Learn the techniques to engage with all learners and gain the skills to teach a diverse range of learners.
 Recognise how to respect everyone and all abilities.
-Download course guide.
+Download course brochure.

 You can study fees-free

 From 1 January 2018, tertiary education will be fees-free for eligible first-time tertiary students on programmes level 3 and above.
 You may be eligible to study this course fee-free.
 Find out if you’re eligible for free study.

 Learn how to teach students from diverse backgrounds

 Learn the strategies to teach a diverse range of learners and abilities